 - Because impressions are influenced by searches (but not product page views), you can now measure the effectiveness of your app preview elements (title, current star rating and number of ratings, first two screenshots, icon and developer name) at being able to turn an app impression into a product page view.
 Just be aware that Apple does count direct product page views in the app impressions statistic.

-Incipia is a mobile app development and marketing agency that builds and markets apps for companies, with a specialty in high-quality, stable app development and keyword-based marketing strategy, such as App Store Optimization and Apple Search Ads.
-For blog/video or speaking requests, business or press inquiries please contact us or send an inquiry to firstname.lastname@example.org.
+Incipia is a mobile marketing consultancy that markets apps for companies, with a specialty in mobile advertising, business intelligence, and ASO.
+For post topics, feedback or business inquiries please contact us, or send an inquiry to firstname.lastname@example.org

 - A/B testing